 2) Do keep in mind if you increase your product price from ₹ 95 to ₹ 99, your competition can decrease their price and capture the market unless you have a monopoly.
 (Thanks to Chinese mobiles, now I can afford a smartphone without selling my kidneys).

 3) In consumer products and regular goods quality isn’t a big factor.
 Price is.
 Keep it as low as possible.

 Historians can’t exactly pinpoint the time when this strategy came into existence.
-It is predicted to have started in the late 1880’s after invention of cash registers.
-But a theory suggests that the price of 9 ending was used by shopkeeper in old days so that their cashiers would open the cash counter to give away the change to customer.
+It is predicted to have started in the late 1880s after the invention of cash registers.
+But theory suggests that the price of 9 endings was used by shopkeepers in the old days so that their cashiers would open the cash counter to give away the change to the customer.
 If they opened the cash register they would be less likely to keep the amount in their pockets instead of in the register.
 CCTV, why didn’t you come sooner.

 1) In an experiment conducted by the University of Chicago and MIT, women's clothing was used to test the left-digit effect.
 Prices were set for $24, $29 and $34.
 Researchers were surprised to find that, the items sold best at $39 even though that price was more expensive than other options.
 And men are wondering why their family expenses have increased!😁

 2) The analog model (Dehaene 1997; al. 1981), This paper states that when presented by 2 multi-digit numbers to be compared, we assess the quantitative meaning of numbers by spontaneously mapping them onto an internal analog magnitude scale.
 This numerical symbol to magnitude conversion affects

 the precision of the numbers being encoded (Dehaene 1997).
 Their words, not mine!!